prolificinteractive/Chandelier/README.md

 - `ai_margin` Set action item margin

-Mare sure to check sample for more examples.
+Make sure to check sample for more examples.

 Contributing
 ============